 What if the only thing between our dream and its reality is giving it our full attention and letting go of the limiting beliefs that don't support it?
 Could it be that simple?

 As I let go of my limiting belief of not being OK the way I am, my dream began pushing back into my awareness with renewed vigor and passion.
 It occurred to me that If no one else's opinion about me matters but my own, then my dream is a wonderful way to express my authentic self.
 Why not have my dream?
 My resistance to the old pain fell away when I allowed myself to feel my feelings and decide what was true for me instead of buying into an old limiting belief.
 My old fear no longer stopped me from focusing and moving forward on my dream.
-(This is the essence behind BeliefWorks).
+(This is what had me launch BeliefWorks).

 Becoming aware of the dreams that live within us is the first step toward living them in our lives.